Shatur/micro-tcp/README.md

 # Micro TCP
-A small application for Linux that allows you to send and receive files over TCP using Berkeley sockets.
+A small application for Linux and Windows that allows you to send and receive files over TCP using Berkeley sockets.
 Created for educational purposes.